wizenith/vscode_keybinding_from_vim/readme.md

 ## the real working translator for vscodevim keybinding
 #### Since I've tried to use the setting which vscodevim has provided that you can import your init.vim, but it turned out to be failed on converting all my keybinding from the insert mode.
 Therefore, I created this little tool for myself.

-#### convert your vim keybindings into the format of vscodevim keybinding
+#### convert your vim keybindings into a format of vscodevim keybinding

 ### **Usage:**